 One of the goals of the Academic Success Center (ASC) is to offer quality tutorial services to Montclair State University students.
 Students are encouraged to take advantage of ASC tutoring to master course content.

 The ADP Center for Learning Technologies strives to enhance teaching, learning, and research through the incorporation of technology.
-The ADP Center provides services, training, and support, as well as access to state-of-the-art equipment in the College of Education and Human Services.
+The ADP Center provides services, training, and support, as well as access to state-of-the-art equipment in the College for Education and Engaged Learning.
 The Center offers a variety of programs including workshops, seminars, and conferences as well as providing services such as room/lab rentals, media services, equipment use and 1:1 technology help.

 The Center for Writing Excellence is available to all university students, faculty, staff, and alumni who are committed to developing and improving as writers.
 Sessions with experienced writing consultants are designed to provide help on every aspect of the writing process, with the goal of enabling writers to achieve long-term improvement, confidence, and independence.

 The mission of the DRC is to unite the Montclair State University community in an effort to provide students with disabilities the excellence and equity in education to which they are legally entitled.
 The Disability Resource Center (DRC) will assist you in receiving the accommodations and services necessary to equalize access.
 The DRC provides assistance to students with physical, sensory, learning, psychological, neurological, and chronic medical disabilities.